tiangolo/poetry-version-plugin/README.md

 let me know what alternative configuration would make more sense and be more intuitive to you.

-The good news is, assuming you are building packages to then upload them to PyPI for your users to download and use them, the worst that could happen if something broke is that you wouldn't be able to build a new version until something is fixed or changed.
+👍 The good news is, assuming you are building packages to then upload them to PyPI for your users to download and use them, the **worst that could happen** if something broke is that you wouldn't be able to build a new version until something is fixed or changed.
 But your users shouldn't be affected in any way.

 ## Release Notes